 Florida’s juvenile court system is for people aged 17 and under, though they can have jurisdiction over people aged up to 21 in special circumstances.
-The juvenile court system functions as an institute to rehabilitate juveniles who have commited “delinquent acts”–but that doesn’t mean you shouldn’t have an attorney.
+The juvenile court system functions as an institute to rehabilitate juveniles who have committed “delinquent acts”–but that doesn’t mean you shouldn’t have an attorney.

 If a minor in your life has been accused of a delinquent act it’s important to work with an attorney to strategize for the minimum amount of penalties possible.
 Even if they were to receive a juvenile criminal record, their childhood mistakes could affect them long term.